-Aberystwyth itself is surrounded by a great diversity of beautiful environments, including marine, moorland, mountain, grassland and coast, which provides you with a fabulous variety of fieldwork and recreational opportunities.
+Aberystwyth itself is surrounded by a great diversity of beautiful environments, including rocky and sandy shores, estuaries, saltmarsh, moorland, mountain, grassland and woodland, which provides you with a fabulous variety of fieldwork and recreational opportunities.

 The Department offers a number of modules taught through the medium of Welsh.
 Further details may be obtained from the department.